Quick Answer

 Enrolling in Medicare

 Due to annual changes in things like coverage and providers, open enrollment is vital.
-Penalties are attractive to anyone who delays enrolling and has Medicare coverage.
+Penalties are applied to anyone who delays enrolling and has Medicare coverage.
+The Social Security Administration (SSA) manages the initial enrollment process for Medicare Parts A and B.

 – Automatic initial enrollment

-For Parts A and B, you can be romantically enrolled for your initial enrollment or do it yourself.
-Automatic enrollment is for you if you are under 65 years and disabled and have benefited from disability for not less than two years if you are already receiving Social Security benefits, in case you have Amyotrophic Lateral Sclerosis, and you have been benefiting from the Railroad Retirement Board.
+For Parts A and B, you can be automatically enrolled for your initial enrollment or do it yourself.
+Automatic enrollment is for you if you are under 65 years and disabled and have benefited from disability for not less than two years if you are already receiving Social Security benefits, in case you have Amyotrophic Lateral Sclerosis (ALS), and you have been benefiting from the Railroad Retirement Board (RRB).
+The SSA Medicare enrollment page outlines each of these automatic eligibility pathways in detail.

-You cannot be automatically enrolled if you are not receiving Social Security Benefits, Railroad Retirement Board, or have end-stage renal disease and yet turn 65.
+You cannot be automatically enrolled if you are not receiving Social Security Benefits, Railroad Retirement Board benefits, or have end-stage renal disease (ESRD) and yet turn 65.
+In these cases, you must actively sign up through the SSA online portal or at your local Social Security office within your Initial Enrollment Period (IEP), which spans a 7-month window around your 65th birthday.

 Special Enrollment Related to Coverage under Group Health Plans